d3nd3/sof_buddy/README.md

 ## Usage
 ### Wine/Proton
 If you are on linux, I highly recommend using wine instead of proton.
+There is less screen tearing, when using true fullscreen (drm.modeset), only noticeable in slight moments.
 `wine SoF.exe +set console 1 +set cddir CDDIR +set wine %command%`
+However, if you do decide to use Proton, I recommend <= 4.11-13 , else you have to adjust sound frequency each startup.
+(It sticks to 11, but 22 is better).

 Because wine has less tearing and less glitchy gun effects/visuals.
 ### Installation + Setup